daniehej/Documentation/docs/index.md

 | Volumes        | 10              |
 | Volume storage | 10TB            |

-This quota will not allow you to create some of the larger instances in strato-new.
+This quota will not allow you to create some of the larger instances in Strato-new.
 If you need to have say more CPUs, please write an email to [support@its.aau.dk](mailto:support@its.aau.dk)
 .
-Students should have their supervisors approval (either let the supervisor write to [support@its.aau.dk](mailto:support@its.aau.dk) or let them acknowledge into an existing case).
+Students should have their supervisors' approval (either let the supervisor write to [support@its.aau.dk](mailto:support@its.aau.dk) or let them acknowledge into an existing case).

 ## Quick-start - Your first instance
 Follow the guide to get your first Ubuntu instance up and running in minutes!
-The guide will take you through the steps of logging in to the cloud, setting up an Ubuntu instance and accessing the instance with SSH.
+The guide will take you through the steps of logging into the cloud, setting up an Ubuntu instance and accessing the instance with SSH.

 [**Quick-start - Your first instance**](guides/quick-start.md)